 Shoalhaven Local Area Command

-Father Drowns Trying To Save Sons – Lake Conjola
+Father Dies Trying To Save Sons – Lake Conjola

 Police from Shoalhaven Local Area Command are preparing a report for the information of the Coroner following the death of a man during the rescue of three boys from surf on the State’s South Coast.

-The NSW Ambulance Rescue Helicopter was diverted to the scene but Paramedics were unable to revive the father.
+He was found shortly before 8 pm unconscious and was brought to the beach where CPR was attempted, however he never regained consciousness.
+The NSW Ambulance Rescue Helicopter was diverted to the scene however Paramedics were also unable to revive him.

-Police have issued a warning that un-patrolled beaches can be hazardous especially if people are unfamiliar with the area.
-Police are advising that people should where possible only swim at patrolled beaches and should take care to familiarise themselves with an area before venturing into the surf.
+Police have issued a warning that unpatrolled beaches can be hazardous especially if people are unfamiliar with the area.
+People should only swim at patrolled beaches and should take care to familiarise themselves with an area before venturing into the surf.

 Anyone who may have witnessed the incident, and have not yet spoken with Police, is urged to contact Ulladulla Police on (02) 4454 2542 or Crime Stoppers on 1800 333 000.